 Shingu Station

-Shingu is a city in Wakayama Prefecture which is best known for Kumano Hatayama Grand Shrine, which is one of the Three Grand Shrines of Kumano and a UNESCO World Heritage Site.
-Another UNESCO World Heritage Site is Kamikura Shrine on Mount Kamikura which commands a spectacular view over the city.
+Shingu is a city in Wakayama Prefecture which is best known for Kumano Hayatama Taisha, one of the Three Grand Shrines of Kumano and part of the UNESCO World Heritage property Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
+Kamikura-jinja, below Gotobiki-iwa on Gongen Mountain, is closely associated with the ancient worship of Hayatama and commands a spectacular view over the city.

 Kii-Katsuura Station

 Kii-Katsuura Station serves the town of Nachikatsuura in Wakayama Prefecture.
-This is the home of Kumano Nachi Taisha, which is another one of the Three Grand Shrines of Kumano and a UNESCO World Heritage Site.
-Not far from the shrine is Nachi no Taki, which at 133 meters is the tallest waterfall in Japan.
+This is the home of Kumano Nachi Taisha, which is another one of the Three Grand Shrines of Kumano and part of the UNESCO World Heritage property Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
+Not far from the shrine is Nachi no Taki, which at 133 meters is Japan’s tallest single-drop waterfall.

 Timetables

-To look up train times, fares, and connections quickly and easily use online English language route finders like Jorudan or Hyperdia.
+To look up train times, fares, and connections quickly and easily use online English language route finders like Jorudan.